rlogiacco/CircularBuffer/README.md

 3. Retrieve data
 ------------------------

-Similarly to data addition, data retrieval can be performed at _tail_ via a `pop()` operation or from _head_ via an `unshift()` operation: both causes the element being read to be removed from the buffer.
+Similarly to data addition, data retrieval can be performed at _tail_ via a `pop()` operation or from _head_ via an `unshift()` operation: both cause the element being read to be removed from the buffer.

-Non destrucitve read operations are also available:
+Non-destructive read operations are also available:

 * `first()` returns the element at _head_
 * `last()` return the element at _tail_
 * an array-like indexed read operation is also available so you can read any element in the buffer using the `[]` operator

-In all cases reading data beyond the buffer actual size has an undefined behaviour and is user's responsibility to prevent such boundary violations using the _additional operations_ listed in the next section.
+In all cases reading data beyond the actual buffer size has an undefined behaviour and is user's responsibility to prevent such boundary violations using the _additional operations_ listed in the next section.

 ``` cpp
 CircularBuffer<char, 50> buffer; // ['a','b','c','d','e','f','g']